vosslab/brick-collection/docs/PYTHON_STYLE.md

 assert result == '12 john'
 ```

+## PYTEST
+* Prefer pytest for automated tests when a repo has more than a few simple asserts.
+* Store tests in tests/ with files named test_*.py.
+* Test functions should be named test_* and should use plain assert.
+* Keep tests small and deterministic.
+Avoid network calls, random behavior, and time based logic unless mocked.
+* Prefer fixtures for setup and shared resources.
+Use built in fixtures like tmp_path instead of custom temp directories.
+* Avoid complex logic inside tests.
+If test logic needs comments, move the logic into helper functions and test those helpers.
+* Basic commands:
+* pytest run all tests
+* pytest -q quiet
+* pytest -k name run tests matching a substring
+* pytest -x stop on first failure

 ## TYPE HINTING
 * Use the python3-style explicit variable type hinting.
 I think it is good practice.
 Very little of my code uses it now, but I want to change that.
 For example,
 ```python